valueinvestingsoftware/ValueManager/README.md

 # If you decide to get involved
 -  Record a video explaining what new functionality you want to code.
 You can use https://screencast-o-matic.com/ to record the video.
 Always create a new branch to code the new functionality.
+-  You can ask me any questions regarding the logic of any of the existing functionalities.

 # What do I earn?
 - Feedback to continue improving the software.